Rural Self-Help Housing Technical Assistance

 Credentials/Documentation

-Applicants must furnish evidence of the need for such services, have legal capacity to incur the obligation and operate the proposed project, and be unable to obtain the necessary funds from other sources.
+Applicants must furnish evidence of the need for such services, have legal capacity to incur the obligation and operate the proposed project.

 What is the process for applying and being award this assistance?